buechler314/balloon_predictions/README.txt

 - launchLoc = launchPrediction(payload,balloon,parachute,helium,lat,lon,launchTime,tolerance)
 	- Function to run prediction backwards
 	- Outputs launching location based on desired landing location
-	- payload	-
+	- payload	- See prediction function
-	- balloon 	-
+	- balloon 	- ""
-	- parachute	-
+	- parachute	- ""
-	- helium	-
+	- helium	- ""
-	- lat		-
+	- lat		- ""
-	- lon		-
+	- lon		- ""
-	- launchTime	-
+	- launchTime	- ""
-	- tolerace	-
+	- tolerace	- Number of ft that the backwards prediction is allowed to be off by.

+- coordshift(Lat1,Lon1,Lat2,Lon2)
+	- Computes distance in ft between two sets of coordinates.
+	- Inputs are floats

 - plotPrediction(data)
 	- Function to plot one prediction worth of data statically in 3D space